thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 1. Choose one of the datasets we have used so far, and run a principal components analysis on it.
 Note that the output of the analysis when you run "pca_ord" contains the Dimension 1 coordinate "Dim.1" for each sample, as well as the abundance of each analyte in that sample.

 2. Using the information from the ordination plot, identify two analytes: one that has a variance that is strongly and positively correlated with the first principal component (i.e. dimension 1), and one that has a variance that is slightly less strongly, but still positively correlated with the first principal component.
-Using `buildLinearModel`, create and plot two linear regression models, one that regresses each of those analytes against dimension 1 (in other words, the x-axis should be the Dim.1 coordinate for each sample, and the y-axis should be the values for one of the two selected analytes).
+Using `buildModel`, create and plot two linear regression models, one that regresses each of those analytes against dimension 1 (in other words, the x-axis should be the Dim.1 coordinate for each sample, and the y-axis should be the values for one of the two selected analytes).
 Which has the greater r-squared value?
 Based on what you know about PCA, does that make sense?

 3. Choose two analytes: one should be one of the analytes from question 2 above, the other should be an analyte that, according to your PCA ordination analysis, is negatively correlated with the first principal component.
 Using `buildModel` and `predictWithModel` create plots showing how those two analytes are correlated with dimension 1.
 One should be positively correlated, and the other negatively correlated.